Restream/reindexer/readme.md

 #### Joinable interface

-To avoid using reflection, `Item` can implement `Joinable` interface.
-If that implemented, Reindexer uses this instead of the slow reflection-based implementation.
+To avoid using reflection, `Item` can implement the `Joinable` interface.
+If that is implemented, Reindexer uses this instead of the slow reflection-based implementation.
 This increases overall performance by 10-20%, and reduces the amount of allocations.

 ```go
 // Joinable interface implementation.